Cloudkibo/OldKiboEngage/Documentation/USERGUIDE.md

 ![edit canned response](https://github.com/Cloudkibo/KiboEngage/blob/master/Documentation/cannedResponseEdit.PNG)

-### Waiting calls
+### Assigned Chat Session List

-When new visitor joins via widget, it can be seen in the waiting list by Admin and Agent and Supervisor of the relevant group the visitor has tried to connect to.
+When new visitor joins via widget,and agent picks or assign chat session to another agent, it can be seen in the assigned session list by Admin and Agent and Supervisor of the relevant group the visitor has tried to connect to.

 Vistors data is captured like: